jointakahe/takahe/docs/installation.rst

 * ``PGHOST``, ``PGPORT``, ``PGUSER``, ``PGDATABASE``, and ``PGPASSWORD`` are the standard PostgreSQL environment variables for configuring your database.

+* ``TAKAHE_SECRET_KEY`` must be a fixed, random value (it's used for internal cryptography).
+Don't change this unless you want to invalidate all sessions.

 * ``TAKAHE_MEDIA_BACKEND`` must be one of ``local``, ``s3`` or ``gcs``.

     * If it is set to ``local``, you must also provide ``TAKAHE_MEDIA_ROOT``,